kcodweb/GNR640_Project/README.md

-# Geospatial Interpolation of Climate Variables (CONUS)
+# Geospatial Interpolation of Climate Variables

-This project generates gridded climate datasets over the contiguous United States (CONUS) using station-based observations from the USCRN network and evaluates interpolation methods against ERA5 reanalysis data.
+This project generates gridded climate datasets over the contiguous United States using station-based observations from the USCRN network and evaluates interpolation methods against ERA5 reanalysis data.

 ---